daveRendon/DevCamp/HOL/dotnet/03-azuread-office365/README.md

     {
         string email = string.Empty;
         //see of the name claim looks like an email address
-        //Another option is to access the graph again to get the email addresss if (CurrentIdentity.Identity.Name.Contains("@"))
+        //Another option is to access the graph again to get the email address if (CurrentIdentity.Identity.Name.Contains("@"))
         {
             email = CurrentIdentity.Identity.Name;